 View of the cypresses planted on the site of the necropolis

 The archaeological park of Bet She'arim is situated on the slopes of Mount Carmel, a few miles south-east of Haifa.
 The landscape of the area, thanks to afforestation efforts by Jewish organisations and advanced farming, has an almost Tuscan appearance.
-Many detached houses for commuters to Haifa add to the countryside a touch of Surrey.

 Site where houses and a synagogue have been identified

 A village appears under the name Sheikh Bureik or Abreik in Ottoman archives.
 Named for a local Muslim saint to whom a shrine was dedicated, it was a small village whose inhabitants were primarily farmers.
 In the late XIXth century Ottoman authorities sold the village lands to the Sursock family of Lebanon, who in turn sold the lands to the Jewish National Fund.
 A new Jewish settlement, also named Sheikh Abreik, was established there in 1925.

 The site of an ancient settlement was discovered by chance by Alexander Zaid, one of the first Jewish settlers, in the 1930s.
 Excavations carried out in 1953-1957 identified a small Jewish village which flourished between the IInd and the IVth century AD, a period of economic development for the whole of Galilee, which was identified as Beth She'arim.

 (left) Gate; (right) olive oil plant

 Wheat farming was the main agricultural activity of the region, but the hilly landscape of the area around Bet She'arim was not suited for that crop and probably the villagers earned their living by making olive oil.